Product Menu

 Canada West

 The Queen Elizabeth Islands contain fasted old ice and first-year ice.
-To the northwest of the Queen Elizabeth Islands, the ice pack in the Arctic Ocean contains old ice and first-year ice.
-M’Clure Strait contains first-year ice with a trace of old ice that is fasted throughout, except at the entrance.
-Viscount Melville Sound contains a mixture of first-year ice and old ice.
-The western half of Barrow Strait contains first-year fast ice.
+To the northwest of the Queen Elizabeth Islands and Banks Island, the ice pack in the Arctic Ocean contains old ice and first-year ice with some young ice adjacent to the fast ice.
+M’Clure Strait contains first-year ice with a trace of old ice that is fasted throughout, except at the western entrance where the ice is mobile and contains some young ice in a lead.
+Viscount Melville Sound contains a mixture of fasted first-year ice and old ice.
+Barrow Strait contains first-year fast ice.
 A trace of old ice is present in the strait at the entrance to Peel Sound.
-Eastern Barrow Strait contains a mixture of mobile young and first-year ice, with a trace of old ice present in its extreme eastern extent.
 M’Clintock Channel, Larsen Sound, Queen Maud Gulf, Coronation Gulf, and Dolphin and Union Strait contain fasted first-year ice.
 A zone of mobile first-year ice remains in Victoria Strait.
 Amundsen Gulf contains first-year ice.
-The mobile ice pack along coastal Northwest Territories, Yukon, and Alaska contains first-year ice.
-The Beaufort Sea contains a large band of predominantly old ice stretching in an arc-like fashion along the west coast of the Queen Elizabeth Islands, across the Beaufort Sea to the western boundary of the analysis area.
-The most southern boundary of this arc reaches ~72.1°N at 141.4°W. Elsewhere, the ice contains predominantly first-year ice with smaller amounts of old ice.
-The ice west of Point Barrow is first-year ice.
+There is some young ice south of Ulukhaktok where the ice pack shifted westward.
+The mobile ice pack along coastal Northwest Territories, Yukon and Alaska contains first-year ice.
+The Beaufort Sea contains a large band of predominantly old ice stretching in an arc-like fashion along the west coast of the Queen Elizabeth Islands, across the Beaufort Sea to the western boundary of the chart.
+The southernmost edge of this band reaches ~73°N at 136°W. Elsewhere, the ice contains predominantly first-year ice with lesser amounts of old ice.

 Thumbnail image of Chukchi Sea Synopsis PNG